 People lived in the Sunset Crater area long before the volcano erupted.
 After losing their homes and crops, they moved, leaving the ruins of their old lives behind.
 These ruins still stand, preserved at Wupatki National Monument.

 A few centuries later, nature returned, and by the 19th century, the area was attracting people again.
 First came the explorers, among them John Wesley Powell, who named the cinder cone when he noticed its colors.
 Ranchers, miners, loggers, and tourists followed, endangering the delicate ecosystem still struggling to survive.

 In 1928, a movie company wanted to blow up Sunset Crater to film a landslide.
 Local groups intervened and pushed for protecting the cinder cone.
 Thanks to them, President Herbert Hoover established Sunset Crater Volcano National Monument in 1930.

 The area in and around Sunset Crater has no cell phone service and no Internet.
-So when you are there, regardless of whether you’re passing through or staying the night at the campground, you have no choice but to unplug.
-In this age of constant electronic communication, it’s nice to be unavailable and unable to read the news; it gives you the opportunity to enjoy peaceful time in nature.
+So when we were there, regardless of whether we were just passing through or staying the night at the campground, we had no choice but to unplug.
+In this age of constant electronic communication, it was nice to be unavailable and unable to read the news.
+Especially when we were camping, spending time there gave us the opportunity to enjoy a peaceful time in nature.